HermesBoots/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## Star Wars
 Watching an ASCII rendition of Star Wars: A New Hope inside a terminal by connecting to a Dutch server with `telnet`.

+## RTFM
+Writing a new man page from scratch by studying the language of man pages and referring to existing ones.